 - Mazinger Z: Secondary character Erika was an amnesiac girl who barely remembered her name.
 She felt an odd, devastating inner emptiness, but in spite of it she thought she was a normal girl.
 And then The Dragon Baron Ashura appeared and revealed that in reality she was a human-looking robot built to murder Kouji Kabuto.
 She freaked out considerably — and understandably — and she refused to believe it.

 - Lorelei thought she was an average, little girl with a slightly eccentric and weird father.
 And then she found out that she was in reality a Robot Girl, and the key component to start a Humongous Mecha.

 - And her brother Duke Fleed played this trope in the Gosaku Ota manga continuity.
 Dr. Umon had wiped out his memories so they did not torture him and he was able living like a normal human being.
-However, when a stream of reports of ufo sightings started to arriving to the Space Research Laboratory he started to feel odder and uneasier, although he did not udnerstand why.
+However, when a stream of reports of UFO sightings started arriving to the Space Research Laboratory he started to feel odder and uneasier, although he did not understand why.
 It was when the Vegans started to strike nearby cities he finally remembered he was an alien.